- Undergraduate Program

 Once enrolled in the honors program, students will take 6 credits of research experience, as shown here.
 These courses will entail working with a faculty member directly.

 Students who are accepted into the Honors in Psychology program are concurrently accepted into the University Honors Program.
-Students must have at least a final 3.500 cumulative GPA in Psychology to graduate with Disciplinary Honors in Psychology.
+Students must have at least a final 3.500 cumulative GPA in Psychology and a final 3.200 cumulative GPA to graduate with Disciplinary Honors in Psychology.